nazar/charbit/source/about/index.md

 + Custom Google maps integration with custom tile sets.
 + Complex polymorphic object relation modelling with solutions that encompass BOM (Bill of Material modelling) and DAGs (Directed Acyclic Graph).

-I am adept at source control and change management, specifically using Git with the [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) methodology.
+I am adept at source control and change management specifically using Git with the [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) methodology.